Untoldhacker-Dev/BBcurrencyQuoteBot/README.md

 Live Price: `@botusername BTC INR`
 Conversion: `@botusername convert.1.BTC.INR`<br>
-<b> Yes! you got it right! it can be used in inline mode!
+<b> Yes! you got it right! it can be used in inline mode! </b>

+### System modifications

+• We have: CurrencyQuote lib explained how to use<br>
+• Idea of Using catch and try functions in different way <br>
+• Introduction in complete for inline queries and much more <br>

 ## Setting it up.

     Import the bot to your Account > Enable inline mode from botfather > Launch bot > that's it!